Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: Introduction

-{\bf Stable/popular matching in the presence of critical vertices:} When preferences of all the vertices are strict and we have critical vertices as a part of the input, a stable matching always exists.
-However, stable matching which is also critical may not exist (see Figure~\ref{subfig:exRSMSMTTLQ}).
-Since stability and criticality are not simultaneously guaranteed, an alternate notion of optimality, namely \emph{popularity}~\cite{G75} is extensively investigated in the literature~\cite{NN17,NNRS21,Kavitha2021}.
-The goal is to compute {\em popular} amongst the set of critical matchings.
-Informally, a matching $M$ is \emph{popular} in a set of matchings if no majority of vertices wish to deviate from $M$ to any other matching in that set.
-It is known~\cite{Kavitha2021,NNRS21} that an instance with strict preference lists \emph{always} admits a matching which is popular amongst critical matchings and such a matching can be computed efficiently.
-Hence, it is natural to consider popularity in the presence of critical vertices and ties.

-However, even when ties are present in the preferences only on one side of the bipartition (even with no critical vertices), popular matchings are not guaranteed to exist~\cite{biro2010popular}, and deciding whether a popular matching exists is NP-Hard.
+{\bf Popular matching in the presence of \emph{lq}-vertices:} Since in the presence of \textit{lq}-vertices, stability and criticality are not simultaneously guaranteed, this alternate notion of optimality is extensively investigated in the literature for the settings involving strict preferences~\cite{NN17,NNRS21,Kavitha2021,NNRS2024popular}.
+The goal is to compute {\em popular} among the set of critical matchings.
+It is known~\cite{Kavitha2021,NNRS21} that an instance with strict preference lists \emph{always} admits a matching that is popular amongst critical matchings, and such a matching can be computed efficiently.
+Hence, it is natural to consider popularity in the presence of \emph{lq}-vertices and ties.
+However, when ties are present in the preferences only on one side of the bipartition (even with no \emph{lq}-vertices), popular matchings are not guaranteed to exist~\cite{biro2010popular}, and deciding whether a popular matching exists is an NP-hard problem.
 In light of this, we explore the notion of {\em relaxed stability}.

-{\bf Relaxed stability in the presence of ties and critical vertices: } The notion of relaxed stability was introduced and studied by Krishnaa~\etal~\cite{krishnaa2020envy} for the Hospital-Residents problem with lower quotas (\HRLQ).
+{\bf Relaxed stability in the presence of ties and \emph{lq}-vertices: } The notion of relaxed stability was introduced and studied by Krishnaa~\etal~\cite{krishnaa2023envy} for the Hospital/Residents problem with lower quotas (\HRLQ).
 In their setting, preferences are assumed to be strict.
-The \HRLQ\ setting is a many-to-one matching problem where a hospital $h$ can accept at most $q^+(h)$ many residents and has $q^-(h) \leq q^+(h)$ many critical positions.
-To satisfy the critical positions at a hospital, certain residents may be {\em forced} to be matched to the hospital.
-The notion of relaxed stability allows only such residents to participate in blocking pairs.
-In addition, if a resident matched to $h$ participates in a blocking pair then the hospital $h$ should not be {\em surplus}, that is $|M(h)| \leq q^-(h)$.
+The \HRLQ\ setting is a many-to-one preference-based matching problem where each resident has an upper quota equal to one, and each hospital $h$ is associated with an upper quota $q^+(h)$ and a lower quota $q^-(h) \leq q^+(h)$.
+To minimize the deficiency of a matching, certain residents may be {\em forced} to be matched to some \textit{lq}-hospitals.
+The notion of relaxed stability ignores the blocking pairs involving only such residents.
+That is, in a matching $M$, if a resident matched to $h$ participates in a blocking pair, and the hospital $h$ is {\em surplus} (\textit{i.e.} $|M(h)| > q^-(h)$), then $M$ is not relaxed-stable.